OpenSILEX/Hackathon/DataVisGroup/README.md

 git clone https://github.com/OpenSILEX/opensilex-datavis-rapp-demo.git
 ```

-2. Change your directory name from "opensilex-datavis-rapp-demo" to something else (e.g. "hackathon-app")
+2. Change your directory name from "opensilex-datavis-rapp-demo" to something else (e.g. "hackathonApp")

 3. Double-click on the .RProj file to open with RStudio the project you downloaded from GitHub